Port of Indiana: Port history

 When Bethlehem Steel and advocates for preservation of the Central Dunes crossed swords in Congress in the early 1960s, the steel company won.
 Two key arguments used by Bethlehem in their successful campaign were increased national security from the production of American steel, and the creation of well-paid jobs in a field that was then dominated by the United Steelworkers union.
 Two arguments advanced by the people opposed to the project were that the mill could have easily been located directly east of Gary, in a less sensitive and strategic ecological zone, and that large infrastructure projects, which would amount to a tax subsidy, were needed to construct a mill in this area.

 Making steel in the Burns Harbor area required support from the federal government because of the shallow waters of Lake Michigan offshore from the sand dunes.
 In order to make it possible for lake freighters to bring iron ore, coal, and limestone to the steel mills, extensive dredging and engineering work was necessary.
-This work linked the Little Calumet River to Lake Michigan via Burns Ditch.
+This work linked the Little Calumet River to Lake Michigan via Burns Ditch (Portage Burns Waterway).

 Congress, as part of the River and Harbor Act of 1965, instructed the Army Corps of Engineers to carry out the necessary work to create and maintain the artificial harbor that would become the Port of Indiana.
 In line with overall Great Lakes standards, the docking areas are dredged to a depth of at least 27 feet (8 m).
 The port is protected by 8,230 feet (2,510 m) of steel and rubblemound breakwaters.

-In addition to the federal help, the state of Indiana showed its support for the Port of Indiana project by constructing two roads, Indiana 149 and Indiana 249, to serve the new industrial area.
+In addition to the federal help, the state of Indiana showed its support for the Port of Indiana project by constructing two roads, State Road 149 and State Road 249, to serve the new industrial area.
+In 2024 the State Road 249 bridge over U.S. Route 12 was twinned, potentially doubling the capacity of ocean-going cargo at the port.